10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 When textures are overly smoothed or colors appear unnaturally vibrant, the product loses its tangible feel, making it look artificial.
 For instance, a leather bag with no visible grain may seem plastic-like, while excessively polished reflections on jewelry can strip away its realistic shine, making it appear digitally rendered.
 Customers rely on images to accurately represent the product; if the image feels inauthentic, trust in the product and the brand erodes.

-Additionally, overly retouched images often fail to resonate emotionally with buyers.
-Authenticity in product photography creates a sense of approachability and relatability, while an overly polished image can make the product seem cold or unrealistic.
 Finally, for photographers and retouchers, over-editing signals a lack of understanding of balance.
 Professional clients may perceive such work as amateurish, questioning the photographer’s ability to deliver refined, honest, and effective images.
+Read more about the impact of ethical retouching here.

 Tips to Avoid Over-Retouching